King Charles III Visits the North Yorkshire Moors Railway

 Originally constructed in 1923 at Doncaster Works, Flying Scotsman was initially one of Sir Nigel Gresley’s A1 class locomotives.
 Over time, it has earned the distinction of being recognised as the world’s most famous locomotive.

 In 1989, Flying Scotsman achieved a monumental feat by setting a world record for a non-stop run in a steam locomotive, covering an impressive distance of 422 miles.
-Following its retirement from active service in 1963, Flying Scotsman found a new home as a star attraction in the collection of the in York, which is part of the esteemed Science Museum Group.
+Following its retirement from active service in 1963, Flying Scotsman found a new home as a star attraction in the collection of the National Railway Museum in York, which is part of the esteemed Science Museum Group.

 It serves as a working exhibit, captivating visitors with its rich history.
 As part of its centenary program, Flying Scotsman continues to journey across the country, hauling main-line tours and visiting heritage railways, with its recent stop in Pickering being a notable highlight.